Poincar\'e and logarithmic Sobolev constants for metastable Markov chains via capacitary inequalities: Introduction

-The starting point for proving sharp estimates of both the Poincaré and the logarithmic Sobolev constant in the context of metastable Markov chains is a splitting of the variance and the entropy into the contribution within and outside the metastable sets.
-By using the projection property of the conditional expectation, we obtain for any $f \in \ell^2(\mu)$
+The starting point for proving sharp estimates of both the Poincar\'e and the logarithmic Sobolev constant in the context of metastable Markov chains is a splitting of the variance and the entropy into the contribution within and outside the metastable sets.
+The following two identities are the starting point of the identification of local relaxation within metastable valleys and rare transitions between metastable sets and hold for any $f \in \ell^2(\mu)$

-Our main result relies on the following regularity condition and an assumption on the Poincaré and logarithmic Sobolev constants within the metastable sets. \begin{assume}[Regularity condition] Assume that there exists $\eta \in [0, 1)$ such that
+Our main result relies on an assumption on the Poincar\'e and logarithmic Sobolev constants within the metastable sets and on a regularity condition for the last exit biased distribution. \begin{assume} Assume that for any $i \in \{1, \ldots, K\}$